 The SV(O) Method

 The subject can be whatever you choose.
-I will use Der Vogel (the bird) for this example.
+I will use the following for this example:

-With your glue out you can now also stick the subject and verb to one another.
+With your glue (verb) out you can now also stick the subject and verb to one another.

 Der Vogel frisst is a full sentence, but if you want you can stick an object to the end as well.
-Let’s use der Wurm (the worm).
+Let’s use:

 Der Wurm will be in the accusative case (see my post on cases) and therefore it won’t be der Wurm, but rather den Wurm (see my post on articles).